History of Bill Gates in Timeline

 1998: Purchase of Lost on the Grand Banks

-In 1998, Bill Gates reportedly paid $30 million for the original 1885 maritime painting "Lost on the Grand Banks", setting a record price for an American painting at the time.
+In 1998, Bill Gates reportedly paid $30 million for the painting "Lost on the Grand Banks", setting a record price for an American painting at the time.

-In 1998, Bill Gates was ranked as the richest person in the world on The World's Billionaires list.
+In 1998, Bill Gates was ranked as the richest person in the world.

 In 1998, during the United States v.
-Microsoft case, Bill Gates gave deposition testimony that was characterized as evasive, arguing over the meaning of words such as 'compete'.
+Microsoft case, Bill Gates gave deposition testimony that was characterized as evasive by several journalists.
+He argued with examiner David Boies over the contextual meaning of words, and the judge was seen laughing when portions of the videotaped deposition were played back in court.

 1999: First Centibillionaire

-In 1999, Bill Gates became the first centibillionaire when his net worth briefly surpassed $100 billion.
+In 1999, Bill Gates became the first centibillionaire when his net worth briefly exceeded $100 billion.

 1999: Donation to MIT for Computer Laboratory

-In 1999, Bill Gates donated $20 million to the Massachusetts Institute of Technology (MIT) for the construction of a computer laboratory.
-Named the "William H. Gates Building", it was designed by architect Frank Gehry and marked Gates's first personal donation to the institution.
+In 1999, Bill Gates donated $20 million to the Massachusetts Institute of Technology for the construction of the "William H. Gates Building", a computer laboratory designed by architect Frank Gehry.

 In 1999, Bill Gates was named as one of the 100 most influential people of the 20th century by Time magazine.